 The system setup screen consists of three windows of information.
 The window on the left contains an expandable hierarchy of control categories.
-If you select (highlight) a category (such as System, Onboard Devices, or Video) and press < Enter >, you can show or hide the related subcategories.
+If you select (highlight) a category (such as System, Onboard Devices, or Video) and press <Enter>, you can show or hide the related subcategories.
 The window on the right contains information about the category or subcategory selected in the window on the left.

-The window at the bottom tells you how to control system setup with key functions.
-Use these keys to select a category, modify its settings, or exit system setup.
+The window at the bottom tells you how to control the system setup program with key functions.
+Use these keys to select a category, modify its settings, or exit the system setup program.